13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 • Interchangeable Attack/Attack Max replacement lenses

-The Attack Max from Smith Optics is definitely among our favorite cycling glasses, with a very large lens (125mm width) for maximum visibility and increased fit compared to the classic (although discontinued) Smith Attack.
+The Attack Max from Smith Optics is definitely among our favorite cycling glasses, with a huge lens (125mm wide) for maximum visibility and a better fit than the classic (though discontinued) Smith Attack.

-The two ChromaPop™ lenses included have been crafted with a raised-brow design for increased coverage.
-The Attack Max also features a two-position nose piece, engineered to give the rider a perfect fit and all-day comfort.
+The two ChromaPop™ lenses included feature a raised-brow design for increased coverage.
+The Attack Max also features a two-position nose piece, engineered to provide a perfect fit and all-day comfort.
 Megol temples ensure that the glasses are secure even at high speeds and when you get very sweaty.

-The Attack Max performs amazingly even under heavy rains, the water drops away like a charm.
+The Attack Max performs amazingly even in heavy rain; the water beads away like a charm.
 They might be a bit delicate, so be sure to store them properly.

 3. Salice Cycling Glasses 006 – Unisex